A Model for Pharmacy-Based Virtual Clinics to Improve Access to Care in Rural Southwest Virginia

 -

-Improve diabetes management by enrolling 200 patients annually in a remote chronic care program and serving 300 telehealth patients.
+Improved diabetes management by enrolling patients in a remote chronic care program and serving telehealth patients.

 -